-One of the biggest waste management problems we face stems from the organic sector.
 In many cases, biowaste is burnt or end up in landfills, especially in developing regions, polluting the planet while losing valuable stored energy.
-Waste is not redudant, but it as abundant. and We see this as a huge opportunity - where biomass can be processed and harnessed, while reducing the impact on the environment to help regain It's original stature.
+Waste is not redudant, but it as abundant. and We see this as a huge opportunity - where biomass can be processed and harnessed, we reduce this Environmental Impact.

-Energy remains the biggest cause of anthropogenic climate change. in recent years, Renewable energy sources, like solar and wind, have become cheaper and more accessible but they alone cannot counter the effects caused by traditional energy production. that is why we want to unleash the full potential of bioenergy and do what we did for renewables - reduce costs and decentralise to make bioenergy accesible for everyone, everywhere.
+Energy remains the biggest cause of anthropogenic climate change. in recent years, Renewable energy sources, like solar and wind, have become cheaper and more accessible but they alone cannot counter the effects caused by traditional energy. that is why we want to unleash the full potential of bioenergy and for it accesible for everyone, everywhere.

-In agriculture, 80% of energy consumption still comes from fertilisers.
-Such intensive and extensive usage of chemicals today is unsustainable and degrading our earth at an alarming global rate - land which would otherwise be growing our food, materials and biofuels would be lost forever in the long run.
-Pyropower works hard to reverse the problems faced in land nutrition and soil producitvity, and even restore deforested regions.
+80% of energy consumption in agriculture comes from fertilisers. intensive chemical use is unsustainable and degrades our earth at an alarming rate - land which would otherwise be growing our food, materials and biofuels would be lost forever.
+We aim to reverse the problems in land nutrition and soil producitvity, and restore deforested regions.

 Kuwunkia in Chichewa, the national language of Malawi means “To illuminate”.